 Verdict: 3.5 out of 5 Stars

-American Woman offers a solid character study despite never being groundbreaking.
-Much like Wild Rose, its moments of cliché melodrama, particularly with the romance subplots, are balanced out by well-directed and believable family interactions from the cast.
+American Woman offers a solid character study despite never feeling that groundbreaking.
+Much like Wild Rose, its moments of cliché melodrama, particularly with the romance subplots, are balanced out by well-directed and believable interactions from the cast.
 It’s a testament to Sierra Miller that most of the film’s archetypical moments never feel stock, instead developing more subtle layers that emphasize her chronological growth.
 It’s too early to tell if this indie drama will be rewarded with cable channel airtime, but it deserves some recognition nonetheless.